Sir Peter Carr Award - winners announced

 Our award has been inspired by Sir Peter Carr who supported and fostered innovation in the NHS during his 25 years of service.
 His pioneering work made the NHS a better service for millions of patients who rely on it and tens of thousands of staff who work for it.

 We wanted to recognise the enormous contribution that Sir Peter made to the NHS by helping the leaders of tomorrow make their difference.
-Even though Sir Peter has now retired, we want to ensure this work continues.

 The award reinforces our commitment to the Developing People, Improving Care framework for leadership and improvement.
 The key principles of this, such as compassionate and inclusive leadership were central to Sir Peter’s philosophy and provide the context for judging the award.